Dear New Teacher,

 - Are teachers should be spending their paychecks on items for their classroom that the kids won’t really care about?

-Do I think teachers who don’t have a specific color palette for their classroom that rivals that of a wedding featured on My Fair Wedding or Four Weddings are not to be taken seriously?
+- Do teachers who don’t have a specific color palette for their classroom that rivals that of a wedding featured on My Fair Wedding or Four Weddings are not to be taken seriously?

 - Are the fads seen on Instagram and Pinterest are perpetuating the notion that all classrooms have to have the perfect Pinterest look?